InfuseAI/piperider-getting-started/README.md

 # Piperider Getting Started

-This is the demo project for piperider getting started.
+This is the getting started project for [piperider](https://github.com/InfuseAI/piperider)

 # Steps